| Overview In May 2004, the Best Start Resource

 see Alcohol

+and Pregnancy.
 The main population of interest for

 this campaign was women of childbearing age.
 This campaign